 Don’t Leave Home Without It

 If you have a chronic illness and need to head out of town for a few days, you would never leave home without your medications, right?
 That’s because you know that if something happens and your meds aren’t with you, you could suffer discomfort or complications to your health.
 The same is true for your vision.
 If you suffer from dry eyes, make sure to take artificial tears or medicated eye drops with you when you travel.
 Preservative-free eye drops are a traveler’s friend.
 They’re also available as individual strips, which are recommended since there’s less risk of contamination.
 Running low on disposable contact lenses?
 Include an extra pair in your carry-on suitcase and stock up on new lenses ahead of time.
 If you wear eyeglasses, bring a spare set and a copy of your prescription along with you, just in case they get lost or broken.
-We recommend speaking to Dr. Joseph Zelasko, O.D. before you leave for vacation to make sure your vision needs are all set.
+We recommend speaking to before you leave for vacation to make sure your vision needs are all set.

 It’s Getting Hot Outside

 Usually, most people think of protecting their skin from sunburns when they’re at the beach, by the pool, or just spending time outdoors.

 Did you know that your eyes can get sunburned, too?
 This happens when the cornea is exposed to excessive UV rays.
 When the sclera (the white part of your eye) looks red, that’s a sign that you’ve got sunburned eyes.
 You might also notice symptoms like a sudden sensitivity to light, or your eyes may feel like something is stuck in them, or they could feel sore.

 The best way to prevent sunburned eyes?
 Always wear sunglasses with 100% of UVA and UVB light blocking protection. "